-The Best Toss Prediction Betting Odds Online are on these Sites:
+The Best Toss Prediction Betting Sites

 The Importance of the Coin Toss in a Cricket Match

-Before we delve deeper into toss prediction, we would just like to emphasise the fact that it is completely impossible to predict which captain will call a coin toss correctly.
+Before we delve deeper into toss prediction, we would just like to emphasise the fact that it is completely impossible to predict a coin toss correctly.
 If somebody tells you otherwise, you are looking at a liar.
 You will always have a 50/50 chance of winning this type of bet.
 In fact, this type of market is just there for those punters who want a bit of fun.

 So, if you ever come across a betting site for cricket that is claiming that they can 100% predict the outcome of a coin toss, we suggest that you leave as quickly as you can as the rest of the site definitely won’t be worth reading.
 However, if you want predictions about today’s match that can help you, head over to our Cricket Match Prediction section.